Reports and Fact Sheets

 View the full report here.

-Campus Climate Report 2017
+Campus Climate Report 2017 (November 2017)

 AICCU committed to providing the Legislature with a campus climate report for California’s private, nonprofit colleges and universities, within the confines of privacy protections for student data under the Family Educational Rights and Privacy Act.
 The purpose of this report is to provide greater information, policies in place at campuses, and to broaden the understanding of the campus climate.